GoogleCloudPlatform/marketing-analytics-jumpstart/infrastructure/terraform/README.md

     scripts/generate-tf-backend.sh
     ```

+    **Note:** Make sure you provide access to the BigQuery dataset where your GA4 and GAds exported data is located.

 4. Create the terraform variable file by making a copy from the template and set the terraform variables.

     ```bash